youngmonkeys/ezyfox-server/README.md

 To develop online games rapidly, developers often need to use a game server engine like SmartFoxServer or Photon.
 Unfortunately, these engines come with a high price tag, especially as more and more users engage with our products.
 That's why we developed the EzyFox ecosystem, which aims to be free and open for anyone interested in building multiplayer games and applications.

-The EzyFox ecosystem supports a wide range of essential components for enterprise product development, including TCP, UDP, WebSocket protocols with SSL encryption, HTTP RESTful API, Remote Procedure Call (RPC) protocol, database interaction, memory caching, and message queue.
+The EzyFox ecosystem supports a wide range of essential components for enterprise product development, including TCP, UDP, WebSocket protocols with SSL encryption, HTTP RESTful API, Remote Procedure Call (RPC) protocol, Database Interaction, Memory Caching, and Message Queue.

 With the EzyFox ecosystem, we can avoid the headache of choosing which technologies to use to manage and scale up an application, allowing us to focus solely on implementing business logic.

-# Get Started
+# Getting Started

 [https://youngmonkeys.org/get-started/](https://youngmonkeys.org/get-started/)